HughJeffner/FFRK-LabMem/README.md

 ## Quick Start
 1. Go to the [releases page](https://github.com/HughJeffner/FFRK-LabMem/releases) and find the lastest release
-2. Under 'Assets' dropdown download the first .zip file and extract to directory of your choice
+2. Under 'Assets' dropdown download `FFRK-LabMem-x.x.x-Beta.zip` file and extract to directory of your choice.
+(Or you can use the installer .exe if available)
 3. Start Emulator / Connect device to USB
 4. Turn on 'Developer Mode' in android settings
 5. Activate USB debugging in developer settings